radenrishwan/anime-api/README.md

 # 🪛 Installation

-before you running api, please make sure your computer has already to install Go
+before you running api, please make sure your computer has already installed Go

 ## 🐳 Using Docker